open5e/open5e/source/monsters/tome-of-beasts/S/sand-silhouette.rst

 **Slam.** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 14 (3d6 + 4) bludgeoning damage.
-If both attacks hit a Medium or smaller target, the target is grappled (escape DC 14), and the sand silhouette engulfs it.
+If both attacks hit a Medium or smaller target, the target is :ref:`srd:grappled` (escape DC 14), and the sand silhouette engulfs it.

 **Engulf.** The sand silhouette engulfs a Medium or smaller creature grappled by it.
-The engulfed target is blinded and restrained, but no longer grappled.
+The engulfed target is :ref:`srd:blinded` and :ref:`srd:restrained`, but no longer grappled.
 It must make a successful DC 15 Constitution saving throw at the start of each of the sand silhouette’s turns or take 14 (3d6 + 4) bludgeoning damage.
 If the sand silhouette moves, the engulfed target